mohamed-afk420/Pi-In-The-Sky/README.md

 ## 4/24/23-4/28/23
 finish up the code and solder the board correctly so that the code can work correctly.
 ## 5/1/23-5/5/23
 We finished the soldering and everything works, all we have to do is assemble the parts and we'll be done.
 We're testing launching on Thursday.
+Today we're making the code print the data instead of writing it as we need to print, save and read the data that's collected from the launches.
 ## 5/8/23-5/12/23

 ## 5/15/23-5/19/23